ON THIS PAGE: You will learn about the different treatments doctors use for children with neuroblastoma. Use the menu to see other pages.

 Aurora kinase inhibitors.
 Aurora A kinase helps cells divide early on and is found in all cells that are dividing.
 Aurora kinase inhibitors are drugs that block this protein, stopping or slowing the cells from dividing.
 Inhibition of Aurora A kinase also destabilizes the MYCN protein.
 An Aurora A kinase inhibitor is currently being evaluated in combination with irinotecan and temozolomide in an early-phase clinical trial for patients with recurrent neuroblastoma.

-The New Approaches to Neuroblastoma Therapy (NANT) Phase I Consortium has a number of open clinical trials testing new treatments for children with recurrent or refractory neuroblastoma.
+The NANT Phase I Consortium has a number of open clinical trials testing new treatments for children with recurrent or refractory neuroblastoma.
 Several studies are testing combination therapy that includes biologic agents plus chemotherapy.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 When a child has a recurrent tumor, family members often experience emotions such as disbelief or fear.
 Families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.